Building a referral network around a white-label CAM audit practice

 | Operations consultants | Occupancy cost reduction | Ongoing cost reviews | "Documented CAM recovery improves occupancy cost line" |

-The highest-quality individual referrals come from tenant attorneys, because their clients are already in a dispute context and are motivated to act.
-The highest-volume referrals come from franchise consultants, because their clients typically have multiple NNN lease locations and one introduction creates a multi-location engagement.
+The top-quality referrals come from tenant attorneys.
+Their clients are already in a dispute and ready to act.
+The highest-volume referrals come from franchise consultants.
+Their clients often have many NNN lease locations, so one introduction can create a multi-location engagement.

 Referral vs. co-delivery: which relationships work which way

-Not every referral relationship is a simple pass-through.
-Some become co-delivery partnerships where both professionals contribute to the engagement scope.
+Not every referral is a simple pass-through.
+Some become co-delivery partnerships.
+Both professionals contribute to the scope.

-Pure referral relationships work when the referring professional has no relevant scope overlap with the CAM audit partner.
-A commercial mortgage broker who refers a client to a CAM audit partner is a pure referral: the broker introduces the client, the audit partner delivers the engagement, and the broker receives a referral fee.
-There is no joint service delivery.
+Pure referral relationships work when the referring professional has no scope overlap with you.
+A commercial mortgage broker who refers a client is a pure referral.
+The broker introduces the client.
+You deliver the engagement.
+The broker gets a referral fee.
+There is no joint delivery.

-Co-delivery relationships develop when both professionals contribute professional scope.
-The most common co-delivery scenario is tenant attorney plus CAM audit partner.
-The audit partner runs the structured detection analysis and produces the findings report.
-The attorney reviews the findings, applies legal analysis to jurisdiction-specific dispute rights, and drafts the demand letter.
-Both firms bill for their respective scope.
-The audit partner handles analysis; the attorney handles legal strategy.
+Co-delivery relationships form when both professionals contribute scope.
+The most common case is tenant attorney plus CAM audit partner.
+You run the detection analysis and produce the findings report.
+The attorney reviews the findings, applies the local dispute rules, and drafts the correction draft.
+Both firms bill for their own scope.
+You handle analysis.
+The attorney handles legal strategy.

-Co-delivery requires a clear scope agreement before engagement starts:
+Co-delivery needs a clear scope agreement before the work starts:

-- Who is the primary contact for the client?
+- Who is the main contact for the client?

 - What scope does each firm cover?

-- How are fees billed (separate invoices from each firm, or one invoice split internally)?
+- How are fees billed?
+Separate invoices, or one invoice split inside?

-- How are findings communicated to the client (joint call, separate deliverables)?
+- How are findings shared with the client?
+A joint call, or separate deliverables?

-The most common failure mode in co-delivery is ambiguity about client communication.
-Establish the coordination protocol before the client engagement starts.
+The most common co-delivery failure is unclear client communication.
+Set the coordination plan before the client engagement starts.

 The referral pitch for each professional type

-Tenant attorneys: "When you have a client who suspects CAM overcharges but needs documented evidence before drafting a dispute demand, we can run the audit and generate the factual findings.
-The findings report includes specific overcharge amounts, the lease clause references, and the calculation methodology.
-You get everything you need to draft the demand on a factual foundation.
-We provide the analysis; you handle the legal strategy."
-Attorneys respond to precision and to anything that reduces their research burden.
-Emphasize that the findings report is document-grounded and citation-traceable to the specific lease provisions.
+Tenant attorneys: "When a client suspects CAM overcharges but needs documented proof before a dispute demand, we run the audit and produce the facts.
+The findings report shows the overcharge amounts, the lease clause references, and the math.
+You get what you need to draft the demand on a factual base.
+We provide the analysis.
+You handle the legal strategy."
+Attorneys respond to precision and to anything that cuts their research load.
+Stress that the findings report is document-grounded and traces back to the exact lease provisions.

-Commercial mortgage brokers: "Your borrowers who hold NNN leases have occupancy cost lines that directly affect their underwriting.
-If CAM charges are being billed above what the lease allows, their occupancy cost picture is overstated.
-We can verify that CAM charges are consistent with lease terms, which gives you verified cost data for the underwriting package.
-Clients who find overcharges also reduce their forward occupancy costs, which improves the operating statement for future deals."
+Commercial mortgage brokers: "Your borrowers who hold NNN leases have occupancy cost lines that affect their underwriting.
+If CAM charges run above what the lease allows, the occupancy cost looks worse than it is.
+We can verify the CAM charges against the lease.
+That gives you solid cost data for the underwriting package.
+Clients who find overcharges also cut their future occupancy costs, which improves the operating statement for later deals."
 Brokers care about deals closing and clients being financeable.
 Both angles land.

 CPAs: "You already review your clients'' operating cost line items.
-CAM charges are one of the larger variable expenses for tenants in NNN leases, and they go unreviewed in most practices because the lease verification step requires specialized tools.
-We can extend your occupancy cost review to confirm that CAM charges match the lease terms.
-If we find overcharges, your client recovers funds.
-If everything is correct, you have documented the review as part of your advisory scope."
+CAM charges are one of the larger variable expenses for tenants in NNN leases.
+They go unreviewed in most practices because the lease check needs special tools.
+We can extend your occupancy cost review to confirm CAM charges match the lease.
+Find overcharges, and your client recovers funds.
+Find none, and you have documented the review as part of your advisory scope."
 See also the CAM overcharge detection approach for a technical overview of what the review covers.

-Franchise consultants: "Multi-unit NNN tenants carry CAM exposure across every location in their portfolio.
-We review all locations in a coordinated engagement, so the franchise owner gets a consolidated picture of their occupancy cost compliance without operational disruption.
-Portfolio clients often find that the same billing error pattern appears across multiple locations because they share the same landlord or property management company."
-Franchise consultants respond to anything that works at portfolio scale and delivers without disrupting the franchisee's day-to-day operations.
+Franchise consultants: "Multi-unit NNN tenants carry CAM exposure at every location.
+We review all locations in one coordinated engagement.
+The franchise owner gets one clear picture of occupancy cost compliance with no disruption.
+Portfolio clients often find the same billing error at many locations.
+They share the same landlord or property manager."
+Franchise consultants respond to anything that works at portfolio scale and runs without disrupting daily operations.

 Tenant rep brokers: "Before your client signs a renewal, we can review the prior reconciliation years.
-If we find overcharges, that is documented negotiating leverage in the renewal conversation.
-The landlord knows the tenant has audited prior years and found errors.
-That changes the landlord's posture on new lease terms significantly.
-Even if we find no material overcharges, you have a clean bill of health on the historical CAM record as a baseline for the new term."
-The renewal leverage argument is compelling to tenant rep brokers because it directly improves their negotiating position, which is their core value delivery.
+Overcharges become documented leverage in the renewal talk.
+The landlord knows the tenant audited prior years and found errors.
+That shifts the landlord's posture on new terms.
+Even with no material overcharges, you get a clean bill of health on the historical CAM record.
+That is a baseline for the new term."
+The renewal leverage argument lands with tenant rep brokers.
+It improves their negotiating position, which is their core value.

-Operations consultants: "CAM charges are typically one of the top-three occupancy costs for commercial tenants.
-We can add CAM audit to your occupancy cost review as a line item that produces verifiable recovery amounts and documents lease compliance.
-The engagement ROI is typically documented within 90 days of the initial audit."
-Operations consultants respond to quantifiable ROI and to anything that expands their delivery scope without proportionally expanding their own workload.
+Operations consultants: "CAM charges are usually a top-three occupancy cost for commercial real estate clients.
+We can add CAM audit to your occupancy cost review.
+It produces verifiable recovery amounts and documents lease compliance.
+The engagement ROI is usually documented within 90 days of the first audit."
+Operations consultants respond to clear ROI and to anything that grows their scope without growing their workload as much.

 Structuring referral fees: what the rules allow

-Referral fee rules are not uniform across professions, and the partner is responsible for ensuring any fee-sharing arrangement complies with the applicable professional rules of the referring party.
+Referral fee rules are not the same across professions.
+You are responsible for making sure any fee-sharing deal follows the rules of the referring party's profession.

-Attorneys: Most state bar rules prohibit fee-splitting between attorneys and non-attorneys, with narrow exceptions.
-Attorney-to-attorney referral fees are more broadly permitted when disclosed.
-If you are a non-attorney partner receiving attorney referrals, a flat fee per completed engagement (paid to the attorney) is less likely to be a problem than a percentage of revenue, but the attorney must verify their state bar rules.
-For high-volume attorney referral relationships, reciprocal client referral agreements (no cash fee) are often cleaner.
+Attorneys: Most state bar rules ban fee-splitting between attorneys and non-attorneys, with narrow exceptions.
+Attorney-to-attorney referral fees are allowed more often when disclosed.
+If you are a non-attorney partner taking attorney referrals, a flat fee per completed engagement paid to the attorney is safer than a percentage of revenue.
+The attorney must still verify their state bar rules.
+For high-volume attorney referrals, a reciprocal client referral with no cash fee is often cleaner.

-CPAs: Generally permitted to pay and receive referral fees with appropriate disclosure under accounting professional standards.
-Individual state CPA licensing boards have their own rules, and some have additional disclosure requirements.
-Partners who structure CPA referral fee arrangements should have the CPA verify the state-specific rules before formalizing.
+CPAs: Generally allowed to pay and receive referral fees with proper disclosure under accounting standards.
+State CPA boards set their own rules.
+Some add disclosure requirements.
+Have the CPA verify the state rules before you formalize a fee arrangement.

-Franchise consultants, operations consultants, mortgage brokers, tenant rep brokers: Generally unrestricted from receiving referral fees.
-Standard commercial practice for most advisory professions in these categories is to receive referral fees as part of normal business development.
-No professional licensing restriction applies in most cases.
+Franchise consultants, operations consultants, mortgage brokers, tenant rep brokers: Generally free to receive referral fees.
+For most of these advisors, referral fees are standard business development.
+No licensing rule applies in most cases.

 Common fee structures: